sirisian/ecmascript-types/primitivemetadata.md

 	// Optional: adjust this meta type's constraint when the underlying value is scaled by another meta type's conversion, keeping value-space metadata like bounds consistent.
 When absent while a conversion occurs, this meta type's portion falls back to `default`. rescale?(constraint: T, factor: float64): T;

+	// Optional: map a value onto the representation this constraint requires, such as rounding a decimal to a fixed scale.
+Applied at assignment, argument, and return boundaries after `subtype` passes and after any `conversionFactor` scaling, so intermediate results within an expression keep full precision. quantize?(value: primitive, constraint: T): primitive;

 	// Optional: human-readable description for error messages. describe?(constraint: T): string;
 }